 Start Selling Alcoholic Drinks

 Alcohol has a tremendous profit margin that can help your restaurant increase its revenue.
-Many restaurants and bars find that they can get an 80% gross profit margin from alcoholic beverages.
+Many restaurants and bars find that they can get an 80% gross profit margin from alcoholic beverages., so getting a liquor license is well worth it.

 Increase Your Sales